verifa/ansible-katas/10-testing-with-molecule/README.md

 rm molecule/default/create.yml molecule/default/destroy.yml
 ```

-You should also find a roles directory that is included in this exercise.
-This is the role we will be testing.
-If we look into `converge.yml` we can see that we specify molecule to run our nginx role.
+You should also find a `roles/` directory that is included in this exercise.
+This is the role we will be testing, and if we look into `converge.yml` we can see that we specify molecule to run our nginx role.
+Essentially, `converge.yml` acts like Molecules version of the main playbook.

 ## Using molecule